realm/realm-js/contrib/react-native-debugging.md

 ## Setup Custom React Native Project

 ### Prepare Javascript Debugging
-In order to view Javascript in Safari, it is required to make a small change to your projects AppDelegate.m.
+In order to view JavaScript in Safari, it is required to make a small change to your projects AppDelegate.m.

 ```objective-c
 - (NSURL *)sourceURLForBridge:(RCTBridge *)bridge